 Week 1: Take Stock (October 1st to October 3rd)

-Ask everyone to take stock of all their digital and technologies they are using at the office and at home.
+Ask everyone to take stock of the digital technologies they are using at the office and at home.
 Some initial steps to help take stock include the following items.
 Secure all your digital/online accounts, secure your devices, and secure all your connections.
 To help make all of us more aware, focus on protecting the things we care the most about today: our devices!

 Once you know all your items above, the next step is to confirm the usernames, passwords, accounts, and connections are all current.
 Delete/remove all non-current ones.
 Change all passwords.
 This includes alarm panels, phones, tablets, and so forth.
 Set a schedule (weekly, monthly, or quarterly) to do this routine of staying current and changing passwords.
 It will become a good habit.